greeniot/CC3200-Sample/README.md

 }
 ```

-The `readAccelerometer` function comes from our header.
-In the setup we need to initialize the Wire library.
-In each iteration we read the acceleromter and print the values to the screen.
-Running this in Energie should yield output as shown below.
+The `readAccelerometer` function is declared in our new header file.
+In the `setup` function we need to initialize the Wire library.
+In each iteration we read the accelerometer and print the values to the screen.
+Running this in Energia results in the following output.

 ![CC3200 Accelerometer Output](images/accelerometer.png)